badeball/xpath-react/README.md

 $ npm install xpath-react
 ```

-A couple peer dependencies is expected to be available.
+React is a peer dependency and is expected to be available.
 The library is
 compatible with both react-15.x.x and react-16.x.x.

 ```
-$ npm install xpath-evaluator react
+$ npm install react
 ```

 ## Usage